cloud5933/Cobalt/README.md

 and go to syntex.txt(spelt it wrong again :P) for the syntax documentation... not really... you'll know what I meant soon :3

+there's a single dependant:
+colorama

+I added it for the red color on error messages, nothing important, you can manually remove it if you want to